mayanks11/food-ordering/README.md

-To order food, first go to admin page and click on complete order if any exisitng orders are present.
+To order food first go to admin page and click on complete order if any exisitng orders are present.
 Go to order now page, and select food items and add them to cart.
 In the cart page, review the items and press place order, an alert message will tell you that your order has been placed.
 The admin can see the order placed in the existing orders.